 This very small, extremely high quality 12x power magnifier is great for getting a closer look at what’s bugging your plants, taking out splinters, or helping to identify flowers.

 We love West County gloves!
 They are made from recycled plastic bottles, are very durable and stand-up to several seasons of tough gardening.
 They are machine washable and retain their shape.
 And they come in great colors and patterns!
 We carry their Work Glove, Rose Gauntlet, Mud Glove and Grip Glove, all in a range of sizes.
 If you give these gloves as a gift, be assured that the recipient is welcome to exchange them for a different in-stock size, as long as they are still unused and in their original packaging.

 Wishing you all a heart-warming and meaningful holiday season.
 We hope to see you soon!

 Eve & Mikl

-and the great staff at Harlequin’s Gardens
+and the Most Wonderful Staff at Harlequin’s Gardens